Swansboro Prison Ministry

 PATH REENTRY PROGRAM

-As part of our Prison Justice Study, Rev. Rodney Hunter shared the story of the PATH Reentry Program.
-PATH was founded by Andrea Edmunds, a former parole officer, and Anthony Gomez.
+PATH Reentry was founded by Andrea Edmunds, a former parole officer, and Anthony Gomez.
 Andrea served as Anthony’s parole officer and advocated for him to receive a second chance after serving 24 years in prison.
-PATH is committed to providing housing, peer mentoring, and transitional services to help returning citizens successfully reintegrate into the community.
-Learn more about their inspiring story in The Virginia Defender.
+PATH Reentry’s mission is to help men like Anthony who have served lengthy prison sentences.
+They are committed to providing housing, peer mentoring, and transitional services to help returning citizens successfully reintegrate into the community.

 WRITING LETTERS OF ENCOURAGEMENT